Checkfront/API/docs/ref/booking/booking.rst

 	:param string booking_id: The unique booking code identifying a booking in the system.
 	:query string status_id: The status that this booking should be set to.
 See **Manage / Layout / Statuses** in your account for a list of all available statuses.
 The default available statuses are: **PEND, HOLD, PART, PAID, WAIT, STOP,** and **VOID**

-	:query boolean notify: Toggle whether to trigger notifications when this booking is changed. (default: 1)
+	:query boolean notify: Toggle whether to trigger notifications when this booking is changed. (default: false)
 	:query boolean set_paid: When set to **1** (true) on an *unpaid* booking, and the requested status_id is '**PAID**', attempt to create a POS transaction covering the remaining cost of the booking (cannot be used with other input).

 booking/[booking_id]/bookmark